 Successful applicants will be required to submit regular reports to NCEEER, culminating in the completion of the dissertation.
 Should they wish to produce publications from their grant, they may also submit a short working paper based on the results of their research.
 Please note that research reports submitted to NCEEER for scholars' projects may be considered for publication in the journal Problems of Post-Communism.

-- E-mail the application form and associated files as a single zipped attachment (.zip file) to .
-Indicate "DCG Application: [your last name]" in the subject line.
+To apply, e-mail the application form and associated files as a single zipped attachment to with Application [your last name] in the subject line.
 If you do not receive an automated response, please check your Spam folder and e-mail to confirm receipt.

 The application forms can be downloaded by visiting the "Apply" section of this website.
 All applications must include the following items: